Connie Hawkins: Early years

-Hawkins was born in the Bedford-Stuyvesant section of Brooklyn, where he attended Boys High School, and played for coach Mickey Fisher.
-Hawkins soon became a fixture at Rucker Park, a legendary outdoor court where he battled against some of the best players in the world.
+Hawkins was born on July 17, 1942, in the Bedford-Stuyvesant section of Brooklyn.
+He was one of six children, whose father left the family when he was 10; supported by a mother who worked as a cook while suffering from glaucoma.
+He attended Boys High School, and played for coach Mickey Fisher.
+Hawkins soon became a fixture at Rucker Park, a legendary outdoor court where he battled against some of the best players in the world, such as Wilt Chamberlain.

 Hawkins did not play much until his junior year at Boys High.
 Hawkins was All-City first team as a junior as Boys went undefeated and won New York's Public Schools Athletic League (PSAL) title in 1959.
 During his senior year he averaged 25.5 points per game, including one game in which he scored 60, and Boys again went undefeated and won the 1960 PSAL title.
+In 1960, he was named a Parade magazine high school All-American.
 Hawkins then signed a scholarship offer to play at the University of Iowa.